This was posted last year on BayBass.com, and it's time to roll it out again....I've updated the details, and made some appropriate changes.

 Winter has finally set in, and water temps in the MD, DC, VA area are 34-41 depending on where you are.
 Today 11/29/13 a buddie and I went to the Back River MD Sea Pickle Plant, and caught so many we were sore after the first hour, but they were not the Stripers we were looking for.
 If "Cabin Fever" is beginning to settle in, and you want to get out, check out the following hot spots, many of which are warm water discharges.
 If your boating, bring an oar, pick ax, or 10/15 lb anchor or dumbell with 20' of rope to throw infront of the bow so you can break up the ice at the ramp so you can get to the areas you need to be in.
 I've fished all of the below areas with extreme success (sometimes) in the middle of winter and water temps should be anywhere from 48 to 65 in some of these areas notated as Warm Water Discharges.
 There is information on these areas all over the web (some more than others), so I'd suggest you use a seach engine for more specific info or else I'd have to write 2 pages per each spot.
 BEFORE YOU GO, DO YOUR RESEARCH, NOTHING STINKS MORE THAN GETTING TO THE AREA, ONLY TO FIND OUT THAT THE BOAT RAMP IS CLOSED, ICED OVER, OR THERE ARE NEW "NO TRESSPASSING" SIGNS WHERE YOU WANT TO BE FISHING FROM SHORE.

 My best winter baits, regardless of where I'm fishing are suspending jerkbaits over deep water, Mann's Stingray grubs on 1/4-3/8oz jigheads, Strike King Bitsy Bug or other similar smaller jigs (dark colors) tipped with twin tail grub trailers, and blade baits or spoons, like the SilverBuddy, Heddon Sonar Flash, or BassPro Lazer Blade in 1/4 or 1/2oz..
 I prefer the "Lazer Blade" and Original Silver Buddy.
 Chrome, gold or colored spoons made by Castmaster in 1/4 and 1/2oz, 3/4oz and 1oz will also produce the deep fish in 25-35' such as the fish on Lake Anna, including stripers. (the 3/4 and 1oz for the deeper bass).
 On really windy days I'll throw a rattletrap as well as a spinnerbait in 5-15'.
 Mann's "Little George" will also do some damage, as will the "Fish Head Spin".
 As for the crappie, a float n' fly or float n' jig is best.
 Gamakatsu jigheads 1/16 to 1/32oz suspended 3-8' below a foam weighted bobber or similar "long distance casting bobbers" are best, attached via swivel or "slip bobber" style (bait and bobber cast out together as one, then the bobber slides up the line until it hits the bobber stop) This technique is deadly on suspended finicky fish.
 Use a larger tube jig or grub for larger fish or bass.
 For moving water, try a heavier 1/8oz jighead.
 The line I've got 100% faith in especially after some true "battles" this year is P-Line CXX.
 I use the 6lb on my spinning rods, 4lb on my crappie rods, and 8-10lb on my rattletrap, jerkbait, crankbait, and even spinnerbait rods.
 8lb line on a baitcaster sounds crazy, but this is no normal fishing line.
-Absolutely amazing is all I can say and I don't get a single free yard of this stuff for saying so.
+Absolutely amazing is all I can say.
 It does have some memory, and is slightly larger in diameter per pound test, than other manufacturers.
 I do not recommend the 8,10, or 12 for spinning rods, I'd switch to the PF Original for spinning, unless your using the 6lb cxx which has much less memory.
 If your using a 3000 size spinning reel, the 8lb cxx will work just fine.

 Here's some cool spots to spend your winter.